dnsflnv/rune/README.md

 - Interactive clustering map with 6,815+ runestones
 - Offline caching of runestones
 - Detailed information about each runestone
+- Ability to mark visited runestones (if you have account)

 ## Technology Stack